Succulents are wonderful low-maintenance houseplants and drought-tolerant garden plants. Plus, they are an eye-catching addition to any home.

 Peacock echeveria has a soft, blue-green rosette up to six inches wide.
 One or sometimes more flower stalks arise from the rosette, topped by pink-orange blossoms.
 This less-common echeveria overwinters in zones 9-11.

-6. Perle von Nürnberg echeveria (Echeveria ‘Perle von Nürnberg’)
+6. Perle von Nürnberg Echeveria (Echeveria ‘Perle von Nürnberg’)

-7. Zebra plant (Haworthia attenuata)
+7. Zebra Plant (Haworthia attenuata)

 Looking somewhat like a dark green aloe with white stripes, the zebra plant belongs to a different genus that flowers more reliably, often annually.
 It sends up long stalks that produce numerous white flowers.
-Easy to grow as a houseplant, zebra plant will also thrive outdoors in zones 9-11.
+Easy to grow as a houseplant, the zebra plant will also thrive outdoors in zones 9-11.

-8. Florist kalanchoe (Kalanchoe blossfeldiana)
+8. Florist Kalanchoe (Kalanchoe blossfeldiana)

 True to its name, florist kalanchoe produces masses of tiny clustered blossoms in cheerful hues of red, pink, orange, yellow, or white.
 It will usually produce blooms in the early spring, and while it is winter hardy in zones 10-11, it does best indoors and is kept away from drafts.
-Here’s how to grow kalanchoe blossfeldiana.

-9. Living stone (Lithops sp.)
+9. Living Stone (Lithops sp.)

-10. Bunny succulent (Monilaria obconica)
+10. Bunny Succulent (Monilaria obconica)

 The adorable name of bunny succulent comes from its equally adorable appearance of bunny ears in the early growth stages.
-It eventually develops long, fuzzy, green to red leaves somewhat resembling spaghetti.
+It eventually develops long, fuzzy, green to red leaves, somewhat resembling spaghetti.
 In spring, it produces white, daisy-like flowers.
 Bunny succulent is winter hardy in zones 10-11.

-11. Christmas cactus (Schlumbergera bridgessii)
+11. Christmas Cactus (Schlumbergera bridgessii)

 Considering a holiday cactus?
 The popular Christmas cactus often blooms in time for the winter holidays with lovely trumpet-shaped blossoms.
 It has segmented, drooping, long stems and is usually grown as a houseplant, though it can overwinter in zones 10-11.
 The similar Easter and Thanksgiving cacti are also named for their bloom times.